 This is one of the best ways for older drivers to snag a discount on car insurance.
 In some states, like Minnesota, a 10 percent discount is lawfully guaranteed to drivers 55 and up who complete a certified safety course.

 These courses involve written and driving exams and can be conducted by state-approved specialists or your state's DMV.
-A little Internet sleuthing can turn up available courses in your neck of the woods.
+Organizations like the AARP can help you locate available courses in your neck of the woods.

 age alone does not an unsafe driver make